javiertuya/samples-test-spring/CONTRIBUTING.md

   - `sonarqube`: SonarQube analysis is sent to [sonarcloud.io](https://sonarcloud.io/project/overview?id=my:samples-test-spring).
   - `dependency-check`: OWASP dependency check.
 Artifact `dependency-check` contains the generated reports.
 - `deploy`: Depoloys the application to Heroku and runs post-deploy smoke tests.
 Artifact `deploy-test-reports` contains the results.
-  Deployment is made to one of the following environments:
+  Deployment is made to one of the following environments (depends on the pushed branch):
   - Production ([samples-test-spring-main](https://samples-test-spring-main.herokuapp.com/)): Deployed after each push to main branch.
   - Pre-Producction/Integration ([samples-test-spring-develop](https://samples-test-spring-develop.herokuapp.com/)): Deployed after each push to any other branch.